Safe & Secure

 Before you can either use or make money with Bitcoin, you’ve got to get your hands on it.

-Unless you have the computer power to mine it, by far the best and easiest way to get Bitcoins is to buy them.
-We’ve written this “How to Buy Bitcoin” guide to show you how to do it step by step in a safe way.
+Unless you have the computing power to mine them, buying Bitcoins is by far the best and easiest way to obtain them.
+This makes them no different from any other investment, really, where a combination of wealth, work, and luck allows you to acquire an asset.
+We've written this guide to show you how to do it safely, in a way that's good for you and the people you're dealing with.

-It’s important that you take your time to digest this information properly, so grab yourself a cup of coffee, a cold beer, or whatever your favorite beverage is, and settle in.
+It is important to absorb this information properly, so don't rush.
+Take your time to digest this information properly.
+Grab a cup of coffee, a cold beer, or whatever your favorite beverage is, and make yourself comfortable.

 This is how to buy Bitcoin step by step from scratch.